Tokkisan/cpsc-254-project-/README.md

 1. install Node.js
 2. install MySQL Workbench
 3. Setup MySQL Workbench
+4. Edit server.js to include root as the username and your root password as the password (both have been left blank for security purposes)
-4. Run server.js from the terminal
+5. Run server.js from the terminal
-5. Navigate to localhost:3000 in browser of choice
+6. Navigate to localhost:3000 in browser of choice

 # Installing Node.js
 To install Node.js in Linux follow these steps: